joewez/PyboardFileManager/README.md

 <b>CAVEATS:</b>

 - This editor is only meant to edit a single file at a time
-- Although it should work with any device that Pyboard.py works with, it has only been tested with...
+- Although it should work with any device that <b>pyboard.py</b> works with, it has only been tested with...
     - Wemos D1 Mini
     - Witty Cloud Board
-    - Generic NodeMCU Board.
+    - Generic NodeMCU Board
-    - (Primarily ESP8266 Boards)
+    - Pyboard 1.1
+    - Raspberry Pi Pico
 - This is mainly for text files (binary files will upload to the device but will not download correctly)
 - Switching between the REPL and the editor (and back) is a little rough... especially with the limited built-in serial terminal.
     - You may have to "Refresh" or try again to get a feature to work.